ethan-wickstrom/truenums/README.md

 # Truenums

-> *Ultra-Safe, Zero-Cost Enumerations for TypeScript on Bun*
+> *Type-safe, zero-cost TypeScript enums with advanced features like runtime validation, i18n, subsets, and composition.
+Built for Bun.*

 When you’re building modern TypeScript applications, you shouldn’t have to choose between powerful runtime validation and clean “zero-cost” compile-time enums. **Truenums** gives you both: typed enumerations that vanish to plain strings in production code, but provide advanced type safety and optional runtime checks during development.
 No overhead, no hidden complexities.